Donating to Western Reserve Historical Society

 Q: What is the collecting mission of the Western Reserve Historical Society?

-A: The Society exists to collect, preserve, interpret and exhibit the possessions and to collect and make available for scholarly research the documentation of the diverse peoples who have made the Western Reserve and northeastern Ohio their home.
-In addition, the Society acts to preserve and interpret historic properties within the same region.
+A: WRHS exists to collect, preserve, interpret and exhibit the possessions and to collect and make available for scholarly research the documentation of the diverse peoples who have made the Western Reserve and northeastern Ohio their home.
+In addition, we act to preserve and interpret historic properties within the same region.

 Q: What does the Historical Society collect?